karagol-taner/HGVS-missense-variants-to-FASTA/README.md

    - !
 NEW UPDATE Input types for variants
    - 1-Manual Input
    - 2-File Input: Users can input variant notations from a text file, making it convenient to handle large lists of variants.
-     If you choose to input variant notations from a text file, the file should contain the variant notations in the following format:
+     If you choose to input variant notations from a text file, the file should contain the variant notations in the following format for nucleotide:

       ```
       c.92A>T
       c.150G>A
       ...
       ```

+      the following format for aminoacid:
+       ```
+      p.Arg107Cys
+      p.Arg112Cy
+      ...
+      ```

 3. Review and Save: Verify the entered information before proceeding.
-Once confirmed, the script will generate the variant protein sequences and save them to the specified file in FASTA format.
+Once confirmed, the script will generate the variant protein/nucleotide sequences and save them to the specified file in FASTA format.

 4. Viewing Results: After execution, the script will automatically open the generated FASTA file using the default system application for viewing.